taichi-dev/taichi/docs/dev_install.rst

   .. code-block:: bash

       llvm-as --version
-      # version should be 8.0.1 or 10.0.0
+      # version should be >= 8
       which llvm-as
       # should be /usr/local/bin/llvm-as or /opt/XXX/bin/llvm-as, which is our configured installation

   If not, please install ``clang`` and **build LLVM from source** with instructions above in `:ref:dev_install`, then add their path to environment variable ``PATH``.

-- If you encountered other issues, feel free to report it by `opening an issue on GitHub <https://github.com/taichi-dev/taichi/issues/new?labels=potential+bug&template=bug_report.md>`_, we are willing to help!
+- If you encountered other issues, feel free to report by `opening an issue on GitHub <https://github.com/taichi-dev/taichi/issues/new?labels=potential+bug&template=bug_report.md>`_.
+We are willing to help!

 - See also `:ref:troubleshooting` for issues that may share with end-user installation.